Bloomfield Road: History

 The stadium was used for two matches during the 2005 UEFA Women's Championship.
 Blackpool Rugby League Club used the stadium for their home matches in National League Two in the 2005 and 2006 seasons and since 2005 it has staged the annual National League Cup final.

 The stadium hosted a 2004–05 Victory Shield match between England under-16 team and Scotland under-16 team on 26 November 2004.

 On 22 September 2005, Bloomfield Road hosted its 2,000th Football League match.
-Brentford were the visitors for a game that ended goalless.
+Brentford were the visitors for a game that ended 0–0.

 On 11 October 2007, England under-16s drew 2–2 with Northern Ireland under-16s in a Victory Shield 2007-08 match at Bloomfield Road.
 The match was televised live on Sky Sports.

-In January 2007, Blackpool chairman Karl Oyston reacted angrily to news that the town had lost out to rank outsiders Manchester in the race for the UK's first supercasino.
+In January 2007, Blackpool chairman Karl Oyston reacted angrily to news that the town had lost out to Manchester in the race for the UK's first supercasino.
 He was concerned that the news could drive potential investors away from purchasing space in the South Stand.
 Oyston had previously insisted that work would only begin on the long-awaited structure when office space had been sold.

 In March 2008, following news that Whyndyke Farm is to be the home for a new psychiatric hospital to replace the Parkwood unit at Victoria Hospital, and that the site is also earmarked for new housing, Karl Oyston confirmed that plans for a move to a new stadium at Whyndyke Farm were unlikely to ever be revived.

 On 25 April 2009, after his Nottingham Forest team drew 1–1 with Blackpool at Bloomfield Road, Billy Davies complained about the state of the stadium and its pitch: "It is a disgrace and so are some of the surroundings.
 It was not rolled and not prepared properly.
 It was not a pitch on which to play football."
 After the season ended, the pitch was relaid.

 The FA chose the stadium to host England women's opening Group 5 qualifying game for the 2011 World Cup against Malta on 25 October 2009, which England won 8–0 in front of a crowd of 3,681.

 On 2 May 2010, Bloomfield Road experienced its highest attendance for thirty years.
 12,296 (11,192 home; 1,104 away) people watched Blackpool's 1–1 draw with Bristol City as the hosts secured a final-day play-off spot.
 This beat the previous high of 10,427, when Rotherham United visited on 20 August 1980.

 On 24 May, at the civic reception held in the club's honour after they gained promotion to the Premier League, manager Ian Holloway thanked the fans "for making our ground somewhere to feel safe and express yourself."